Cross-bit/match-it-demo-backend/README.md

 ## Databases

 The system uses a single **PostgreSQL** instance.
-The schema is defined via ordered init scripts in `./databases/postgresql/db1/init/`.
-Tables are intentionally decoupled across service domains -- relationships are maintained via shared UUIDs rather than cross-domain foreign keys, so the schema can be split into per-service databases in the future if needed.
+Schema is defined via ordered init scripts in `./databases/postgresql/db1/init/`.
+Tables are intentionally decoupled across service domains — relationships are maintained via shared UUIDs rather than cross-domain foreign keys, so the schema can be split into per-service databases in the future if needed.

 ---